 Wood Subfloors: For best results, use a moisture barrier/vapor retarder with a perm rating between 0.7 and 50 when tested in accordance with ASTM E-96 Method A. Install as recommended by the manufacturer.
+Examples of acceptable moisture barriers for wood subfloors include: Silicon Vapor Shield, Asphalt laminated paper (UU-B-790a, Grade B, Type I, Style 1a.) and: Asphalt-saturated kraft paper.

 Concrete Subfloors: For concrete applications, a moisture barrier/vapor retarder should be chosen based on concrete moisture content.
-For unlimited moisture protection, CALI recommends the use of Titebond® 531+ Moisture Control System.
+For unlimited moisture protection, CALI recommends the use of Titebond[®] 531+ Moisture Control System or CALI Complete.
 Install as recommended by the manufacturer.